Lincoln Park, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 45.16 mi of roadways, of which 39.40 mi were maintained by the municipality and 5.76 mi by Morris County.

 The main highway providing service to Lincoln Park is U.S. Route 202.
 County Route 504 and County Route 511 Alternate also traverse the borough.
 New Jersey Route 23 and Interstate 80 are major highways accessible in neighboring Wayne Township.

 Public transportation

-NJ Transit provides train service at the Lincoln Park station providing service on the Montclair-Boonton Line to Newark Broad Street Station and New York Penn Station, with connecting service to Hoboken Terminal.
+NJ Transit provides commuter rail service at the Lincoln Park station.
+Trains are offered on the Montclair-Boonton Line to Newark Broad Street Station and New York Penn Station, with connecting service to Hoboken Terminal.

 NJ Transit provides local bus service on the 871 route.
 NJ Transit had provided service on the MCM1 route until 2010, when subsidies to the local provider were eliminated as part of budget cuts.

 Lakeland Bus Lines offers limited service on its Route 46 route between Dover and the Port Authority Bus Terminal in Midtown Manhattan.